fhuemer/tavox/README.md

  * `video`: renders the video
  * `video_VOICE`: renders the video using the specified `VOICE` (e.g., use `make video_alloy` for the default OpenAI voice).

 Note that you don't need to install `tavox` in order to compile the examples.
-The build script always use the current tavox version of the repository.
+The build script always uses the current Tavox version of the repository.
-However, if tavox was not installed via pip, you might have to install some Python dependencies such as `docopt` manually if you don't have them already installed (e.g., `pip install docopt`).
+However, if Tavox was not installed via pip, you might have to install some Python dependencies such as `docopt` manually if you don't have them already installed (e.g., `pip install docopt`).
 If you are running Windows be sure to use the *Git Bash* and not CMD or PowerShell to run the Makefile targets.

 ## Licensing Information